-These low carb muffins use zucchini and tahini to make them so moist and fluffy!
-They’re a healthy, dairy, gluten and sugar free breakfast or snack for spring!
+These Low Carb Keto Zucchini Muffins use almond flour and tahini to make them so moist and fluffy!
+Healthy, gluten free and dairy free too!

 Those warm flavor profiles are combing with nutty notes of TAHINI that BURST in explosions of flavor goodness and are gonna make yo’ mouth say WHOA.